s1thlord/7MU009-Idon/README.md

 ##The long and winding road (of development)

 To begin physically modeling this unit the first consideration was based upon the photograph in fig 1 which shows the fascia of the physical unit.
 From this photograph we can deduce that a potentiometer is being used to control the frequency output by the unit.
-Another potentiometer (“pot”) is being used to control a trimming of the frequency output (shown in fig 2).
+Another potentiometer (“pot”) is being used to control a trimming of the frequency output (shown in fig. 2).
 From the screen shot of the Pure Data abstraction (Fig 2) is showing how the software slider is being used to manipulate the output of the sine and square oscillators OSC~ and SQUARE~ objects in the screenshot.
 One pot is being used to control the wave shape of the unit from sine to saw and sine to square wave at this stage in the development however this function had not yet been implemented.
 The remaining three pots are being used to control the amount of audio signal being introduced to the frequency modulation (FM) circuit and the amount of modulation for 2 separate FM circuit designs (shown in fig 3).

 ![donscreen1](https://github.com/s1thlord/idon/blob/gh-pages/Screen%20Shot%202016-04-28%20at%2015.04.38.png)

-**Fig 2** shows the application of Pure Data to realize the frequency functions
+**Fig. 2.** Shows the application of Pure Data to realize the frequency functions

 In the screenshot Fig3 is shown how a slider labeled FM in has been used to manipulate the amplitude of audio being input into the FM circuit by using the *~ object.
 The FM lin and FM exp sliders are being used to manipulate the amount of modulation affecting the audio input this also utilizes the *~ object.

  ![don2screen](https://github.com/s1thlord/idon/blob/gh-pages/Screen%20Shot%202016-04-28%20at%2015.05.24.png)

-**Fig 3** shows the starting implementation of Frequency modulation in Pure Data.
+**Fig. 3.** shows the starting implementation of Frequency modulation in Pure Data.

 The final parts on the unit fascia with ref to fig 2 to consider was the input and output jack sockets but at this stage in the project these were ignored till the main functions of the unit had been realised.